lukewhrit/spacebin/.github/CONTRIBUTING.md

 # Contributing to Spacebin

 Hey!
-First off: Thanks for deciding to contribute to Spirit, but, just before you get started we need to go over a few things.
+First off: Thanks for deciding to contribute to Spacebin, but, just before you get started we need to go over a few things.

 When contributing to Spirit, please keep in mind we have a few fundamental guidelines that you must abide by: